Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems

 The experimental platform that realizes the relevant physics for this manuscript is the moiré heterobilayer $\mathrm{WSe}_2$/$\mathrm{WS}_2$ system \cite{mak_xu2020correlated, Jin2021, feng_li2021imaging, Regan2020, Huang2021}, which hosts generalized Wigner crystals (GWC) at fillings commensurate with the moiré superlattice enabled by the $\mathrm{WSe}_2$,$\mathrm{WS}_2$ lattice mismatch \cite{Wu_Macdonald, PhysRevB.102.201115}.
-Interest in GWCs has been fueled by recent experiments that used optical probes \cite{mak_xu2020correlated} and scanning tunneling microscopy (STM) \cite{feng_li2021imaging} to confirm the presence of GWCs in moiré TMDs.
-In the STM work in particular, a state consistent with an expected $\sqrt{3} \times \sqrt{3}$ order was found in small local patches, however, vacancies in the underlying charge order with motifs that visually resemble other orders are also seen.
-The nature of these insulating GWC orders has been studied theoretically through a mixture of theoretical techniques starting from continuum-model or Hubbard-model-like description and employing field theory, Hartree-Fock, DMFT, Monte-Carlo, density matrix renormalization group (DMRG), or exact diagonalization (ED) techniques\cite{PhysRevResearch.5.043190,PhysRevB.106.155145,PhysRevB.103.155142, PhysRevLett.132.076503, PhysRevB.103.125146, Matty2022, PhysRevB.103.L241110,PhysRevB.107.235131, Padhi_2021,arxiv.2409.11202}.
+Interest in GWCs has been fueled by recent experiments that used optical probes \cite{mak_xu2020correlated} and scanning tunneling microscopy (STM) \cite{feng_li2021imaging} to confirm their presence in moiré TMDs.
+In the STM work in particular, a state consistent with an expected $\sqrt{3} \times \sqrt{3}$ \addt{triangular charge} order was found in small local patches, however, vacancies in the underlying charge order with motifs that visually resemble other orders are also seen.
+The nature of these insulating GWC orders has been studied theoretically through a \addt{combination} of theoretical techniques starting from a continuum-model or Hubbard-model-like description and employing field theory, Hartree-Fock, \addt{dynamical mean field theory}, Monte-Carlo, density matrix renormalization group (DMRG), \addt{and} exact diagonalization (ED)~\cite{Tan_2023,PhysRevB.106.155145,PhysRevB.103.155142, PhysRevLett.132.076503, Matty2022, PhysRevB.103.L241110,PhysRevB.107.235131, Padhi_2021,arxiv.2409.11202}. \addt{We note that the term GWC is often used interchangeably with charge density wave (CDW), however, the difference is that CDW emerges as an instability due to Fermi surface nesting whereas in a GWC the charge localization is interaction driven and the kinetic energy is strongly quenched.}